2024 GPA Calculator | Queens

 Step 2: The chart below demonstrates how each letter grade corresponds to a certain grade point.
 The calculator above automatically converts each letter grade into grade points for your convenience.

 Step 3: Credit hours vary from class to class.
-For example, a normal class at CUNY Queens College may be worth 4 credits, while a part-time class is worth 2 credits.
+For example, a normal class at Queens University of Charlotte may be worth 4 credits, while a part-time class is worth 2 credits.
 This means the part-time class will have less of an effect on your Queens GPA calculation than the full-time class.

 Step 4: Enter a letter grade for each class you want to include in your calculation, the classes corresponding number of credits.